 Our asset optimization opportunities primarily arise during the winter heating season when demand for natural gas is typically at its highest.
 Given the opportunistic nature of these activities and because we account for these activities using the mark to market method of accounting, we experience variability in our earnings from our asset optimization activities from year to year.

-Net asset optimization results were a gain of \$4.5 million, a loss of \$0.7 million and a loss of \$0.6 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Net asset optimization resulted in a gain of \$2.8 million, a gain of \$4.5 million and a loss of \$0.7 million for the years ended December 31, 2019, 2018 and 2017, respectively.

 Non-GAAP Performance Measures